sotayamashita/stash/README.md

 ```bash
 $ ./update
 ```

 ## Contributing

 Contributions are very welcome!
 Please have a look at [CONTRIBUTING](CONTRIBUTING) for guidelines.

 ## Acknowledgements

-Feeds was taken from many sources, including:
+Feeds were taken from many sources, including:

 * [frontend-feeds](https://github.com/paulirish/frontend-feeds) by Paul Irish
 * [frontend-feeds](https://github.com/impressivewebs/frontend-feeds) by Louis Lazaris